sciZer0/7/v/README.md

 # Our Ideology

-We should form Creator Thanksgiving Culture to give thanks in tokens (donations) to creators — incl. creators of ideas and code.<br>

-Everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.<br>
+We should form Creator Thanksgiving Culture to give thanks in tokens (donations) to creators of digitizable things — incl. creators of ideas and code.<br>Specifically, everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.<br>

 Every code created must be open and free – including, each code which happens to be known must be free.<br>